 In January 2022, Whittaker pled guilty to the largest of her charges—causing “serious injury with a vehicle.”
 She faced up to five years in prison and multiple fines.
 The civil suit went in front of a jury in April and the drama of this case continues to roll out.

-The Law Behind the Claims And Analysing the Impact
+The Law Behind the Claims And Analyzing the Impact

 Even if the child had a pre-existing medical condition, Iowa law does not let a reckless driver get away with negligent acts because their victim may have pre-existing conditions.
 An existing injury that is aggravated or worsened because of a car crash should be eligible for the same fair compensation that anyone else is.